Akeilee/Rhythm-Prototype-Level/README.md

-Game prototype with first level implemented.
+Rhythm game prototype with first level implemented.<br />
 Written in Unity and C#.